sendbird/sendbird-chat-sample-android/groupchannel-hide-archive/README.md

 ## How it works

-In `GroupChannelListFragment.kt`, use the `hide` method in the `groupChannel` class to have the inactive group channels hidden or archived from the list.
-When hiding a group channel, you can also set it to automatically reappear when a new message arrives in the channel.
+In `GroupChannelListFragment.kt`, use the `GroupChannel.hide(hidePreviousMessages, allowAutoUnhide)` method to have the inactive group channels hidden or archived from the list.
+The method takes two parameters: `hidePreviousMessages` and `allowAutoUnhide`.
+When `hidePreviousMessages` is set to `true`, messages that were sent and received before the channels is hidden won't be displayed in the channel.
+If `allowAutoUnhide` is set to `true`, you can also set the hidden channel to automatically reappear when a new message arrives in the channel.
+Once hidden with `allowAutoUnhide` set to `true`, the group channel's [`HiddenState`](https://sendbird.com/docs/chat/v4/android/ref/-sendbird%20-chat/com.sendbird.android.channel/-hidden-state/index.html) will be changed to `HIDDEN_ALLOW_AUTO_UNHIDE`.

-by using `GroupChannelListQuery` with `hiddenChannelFilter`.
-You can hide and archive a group channel by using `GroupChannel.hide(hidePreviousMessages, allowAutoUnhide)` method.
+You can also use the `HiddenState` value as a filter when creating a channel list view with [`GroupChannelCollection`](https://sendbird.com/docs/chat/v4/android/local-caching/using-group-channel-collection/group-channel-collection).
+First, create a `groupChannelCollection` instance and determine which group channels to include in the collection using the `HiddenChannelFilter` filter.
+Then, set the filter to `hiddenChannelFilter` in `GroupChannelListQueryParams` to create a group channel list query.

 ``` kotlin